 - 2 to 3 medium pears, one peeled and chopped, the others peeled and sliced

 - 1 tablespoon fresh lemon juice most lemons will yield about 2 tablespoons of juice

-- 2 tablespoons Demerera sugar for garnish If you don't have Demerera sugar (also known as Turbinado sugar) you can use white sugar instead
+- 2 tablespoons Demerera sugar for garnish If you do not have Demerera sugar (also known as Turbinado sugar) you can use white sugar instead

 - 1½ cups icing sugar Icing sugar is also known as confectioners sugar or powdered sugar

-- 2 to 3 tablespoons water you may need slightly more or less
+- 2 to 3 tablespoons water or lemon juice you may need slightly more or less

 - Preheat the oven to 350°F (170°C or 160°C for fan/convection ovens).